f66blog/fortran8/README.md

 Changed default kernel to gfortran.
-[Simple Fortran kernel for Jupyter](https://github.com/f66blog/jupyter-ifort-kernel) This kernel is eavily dependent on the predecessors work.
+[Simple Fortran kernel for Jupyter](https://github.com/f66blog/jupyter-ifort-kernel) This kernel is heavily dependent on the predecessors work.

 ## License